ZeroCM/zcm/docs/transports.md

 General Note: None of the non-blocking methods must be thread-safe.
 This API is designed for single-thread, non-blocking, and minimalist transports (such as those found in embedded).
+In order to make nonblocking transports friendly to embedded systems, memory for subscriptions is allocated at compile time.
+You can control the maximum number of subscriptions by defining the preprocessor variable, `ZCM_NONBLOCK_SUBS_MAX`.
+By default, this number is 512.

  - `size_t get_mtu(zcm_trans_t *zt)`